L. M. Thapar: FERA guilty verdict

-Personal life
+Personal life and family

 Single and a resident of New Delhi's upmarket Amrita Shergill Marg, Thapar was fond of the good life and was known for being charming and polished.
 He was an avid art collector, with an impressive personal gallery of some of the finest works of art.
 His bon vivant persona was highlighted in most of his obituaries.
+Thapar maintained a residence on the banks of the Ganga river in Rishikesh where he would host foreign dignitaries including former Indonesian President Megawati Sukarnoputri.

 In 2005, he handed over the reins of his business empire to his nephew Gautam (son of Brij Mohan Thapar), leaving his voting rights, shares and most of his personal effects to Gautam in his will.
 Thapar died on 17 January 2007 from heart failure and kidney failure at a hospital in New Delhi.
 His remains were cremated the following day at the Lodhi Cremation Ground in Delhi.

 He funded a project to document and verify data with regard to dead martyrs of the Indian Armed Forces at a time when publicly getting such accurate information was difficult.